fynnay/NukeStudioCompCleaner/README.md

 ##### Nuke Studio:
 - Select a bunch of "comp clips" in the timeline.
 (Items that are linked to .nk files)
-    - If you don't have any 'comp clips' in your timeline, read this article: http://help.thefoundry.co.uk/nuke/content/timeline_environment/exporting/building_vfx_tracks.html
+    - If you don't have any 'comp clips' in your timeline, read [this article](http://help.thefoundry.co.uk/nuke/content/timeline_environment/exporting/building_vfx_tracks.html).
 - Run the script from the menu nkstCC > Clean Comps
 - In the dropdown menu select the track that holds the footage you want to use as the root format in each .nk Script.
 - Enable/Disable other options